-The Include Object Options settings determine what elements of the job source and target will be omitted when running a schema comparison job and synchronization.
-The list of options differ depending on the DMBS of the source and target data sources.
+The Include Object Options settings determine what elements of the job source and target will be included or omitted when running a schema comparison job and synchronization.
+The list of options differs depending on the DMBS of the source and target data sources.